 Employees called to active duty on or after May 29, 2003 are eligible to continue their County-sponsored health coverage-with a County contribution toward either single or family coverage as though they are actively working-for up to four years.

-General questions regarding the pay differential may be directed to OBF Payroll@hennepin.us (telephone 612-348-3251).
-Other questions may be directed to the Benefits Division at HR.Benefits@hennepin.us.
+General questions regarding the pay differential may be directed to OBF obfpayroll@hennepin.us (telephone 612-348-3251).
+Other questions may be directed to the Benefits Unit at HR.Benefits@hennepin.us (telephone 612-348-3530).